A Maker at Heart

 Sarah Johnson is a maker at heart.
 She filed two provisional patents for inventions while still in high school.
 “I was always filling a sketchbook with ideas and research on an array of topics, from robotics to new types of inventions that might be useful in 50 years,” she says.
 “Some of those ideas have really stood the test of time, and I still have them written down.
 I am proud of the ideas that were in younger Sarah’s mind.
 She was optimistic and passionate.”

 The electrical and computer engineering technology major believes in sharing that passion with the next generation.
 She has volunteered and worked for TechGirlz Charitable Foundation, an organization that teaches and empowers STEM education for middle school girls through engineering and computer classes.
 And, her hard work is paying off.
-She is a recipient of the Theodore K. Steele Scholarship and, in 2018, she received the CompTIA/ChannelPro AdvancingWomen in Technology’s inaugural Cecilia Galvin Scholarship award.
+She is one of five recipients of the 2020-2021 Society of Women Engineers (SWE) Dorothy Lemke Howarth Memorial Scholarship.
+She also received the Theodore K. Steele Scholarship and, in 2018, she received the CompTIA/ChannelPro AdvancingWomen in Technology’s inaugural Cecilia Galvin Scholarship award.
 She sat down with The Box to talk about her college career and hopes for the future.

 Tell us about yourself.